 Control Your Eating Urges

-Edited by Ian Gabriel T. Tolledo, Anonymous, Lynn, Eng and 2 others
+Edited by Ian Gabriel T. Tolledo, Lynn, Eng, Donna and 1 other

 Eat healthy, be healthy, they say.
 Yet most people still eat not until they're full, but until they're satisfied - do you know the difference?
 Are suffering from bouts of eating urges?
 Does it seem like you're being magnetized by any food you see?
 You're not alone.
 Thousands of people are suffering from uncontrollable eating urges.
 Whether you're looking for a way to stay more fit or just eat healthier, the steps below can help you start curbing your eating urges.